 Mallory - Accoville is a very small town located in the state of West Virginia.
 With a population of 1,943 people and just one neighborhood, Mallory - Accoville is the 110th largest community in West Virginia.

-Unlike some towns, Mallory - Accoville isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Mallory - Accoville are a mix of both white- and blue-collar jobs.
+Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Mallory - Accoville is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Mallory - Accoville is a town of sales and office workers, service providers, and professionals.
 There are especially a lot of people living in Mallory - Accoville who work in office and administrative support (16.94%), healthcare (13.06%), and management occupations (12.90%).

 The population of Mallory - Accoville has a very low overall level of education: only 6.04% of people over 25 hold a 4-year college degree or higher.